5 Questions to ask before purchasing uniforms

 If you’re planning on branding your garments, you must consider whether the branding method you’re after will work on your chosen garments.
 For example, you can’t print on fleece garments as the texture of the fabric leaves an undesirable finish, however, embroidery could be a good option.

 Similarly, if you are wanting to embroider your logo onto your chosen garments, you will have to steer clear of garments that are overly stretchy as the stitching will cause the fabric to become misshapen as it will not be able to stretch in that area.

 Once you have determined the method of branding that is most suitable for your garments & logo, it’s time to consider colouring.
 If your garments are dark in colour, you must ensure the colours you choose for branding aren’t also dark - this will make it difficult to see & render the branding useless.

 It’s more effective to brand with light colours on dark garments & dark colours on light garments.
 For this reason, it may be helpful to have two different versions of your artwork one light & one dark, so there’s a suitable option for all garment colour variations.

 3. Will your supplier provide a physical sample of your branding?

 While your branding might look great as a digital mock up, there is no saying it will look the same once it is reproduced onto a piece of fabric.
-For this reason, it’s important that your supplier can provide you with a physical sample (or at least a picture of a physical sample) of your branding on a piece of fabric so you know exactly what you are getting & can make any necessary adjustments before production commences.
+For this reason, it’s important that your supplier can provide you with a physical sample (or at least a photo of a physical sample) of your branding on a piece of fabric so you know exactly what you are getting & can make any necessary adjustments before production commences.

-This is made even more important as, in most cases, branded garments are not eligible for return so if you have approved artwork that, upon arrival, doesn’t look like you thought it would, you’ll most likely either have to just live with the inferior branding or incur the cost of repurchasing the garments & paying for them to be branded again.
+This is made even more important as, in most cases, branded garments are not eligible for return.
+So if you have approved artwork that, upon arrival, doesn’t look like you thought it would, you’ll most likely either have to just live with the inferior branding or incur the cost of repurchasing the garments & paying for them to be branded again.

 4. Where is the best place to put your branding so it’s visible?